vigneshsweekaran/vigneshsweekaran.github.io/content/aws/tutorials/eks/how-to-create-eks-cluster-using-eksctl.md

 Note:
 * By default, it will craete one new vpc with 2 subnets

-### Create cluster with ssh access to worker nodes
+### Create EKS cluster with EC2 instances as nodes with ssh access to worker nodes
 Create key-pair in aws eg: my-key

 Craete a eks-cluster.yaml file with the following content